-- In order to limit attendance to the federal and state-enforced capacity limits, ask that attendees contact the church to let them know they are attending so churches can limit access or add services, or both. - Everyone must stay at least 6 feet apart during the service. - Household groups that have been together the entire time are not required to be 6 feet apart. - If you are sick, stay home. - Everyone must wear a mask the entire time in the service except when partaking in communion.
+- In order to limit attendance to the federal and state-enforced capacity limits, ask that attendees contact the church to let them know they are attending so churches can limit access or add services, or both. - Everyone must stay at least 6 feet apart during the service. - Household groups are not required to be 6 feet apart. - If you are sick, stay home. - Everyone who is not fully vaccinated must wear a mask the entire time in an outdoor service except when partaking in communion.
 If you cannot wear a mask or you refuse to wear a mask, you cannot attend in-person worship during Stage 2.
+All persons should be masked during singing outdoors.
+(See Attachment G.) Churches should not ask for proof of vaccination but use an honor system.

-• Seating for the Service
+Seating for the Service